 We donated over 500 pounds of fresh produce and dairy

 See below for information on Read Aloud Day and Raise the Roof.

 Not able to attend a meeting?
 Want to do something for Social Justice but have limited time?
-The next three events are for you!
+The next two events are for you!

 If you can, please come to our next meeting to support these programs and give us your own ideas of what you want to see us do.